SolarNetwork/sn-cli/docs/docs/commands/instructions/list-controls.md

 ## Output

-A listing of all matching instruction records.
+A listing of all matching control IDs.

 ## Examples